codefellows-seattle-javascript-401d18/17-bearer-auth/lab-maddy/README.md

 * We will be able to test against authenticated routes.

 ## Steps for me to complete:
-* create a bearer auth middleware module (feel free to use the one from lecture as a reference point) - DONE - bearer-auth-middleware.js
+* create a bearer auth middleware module (feel free to use the one from lecture as a reference point) --> DONE - bearer-auth-middleware.js
-* create a new resource that has at least three properties- DONE- gallery.js
+* create a new resource that has at least three properties --> DONE- gallery.js
-  * this resource must have a property of `userId` that references the `_id` of the user that created the resource - DONE - within gallery.js
+  * this resource must have a property of `userId` that references the `_id` of the user that created the resource --> DONE - within gallery.js
   ```
   userId: { type: mongoose.Schema.Types.ObjectId, required: true, ref: 'user' }
   ```
-  * the `userId` property can only be set from an `_id` found using your bearer auth middleware module
+  * the `userId` property can only be set from an `_id` found using your bearer auth middleware module -->
-* as always, use the **npm** `debug` module to log function calls that are used within your application
+* as always, use the **npm** `debug` module to log function calls that are used within your application -->
-* using the express `Router`, create routes for doing **RESTFUL CRUD** operations against your resource
+* using the express `Router`, create routes for doing **RESTFUL CRUD** operations against your resource --> DONE - within route-gallery.js

 ## How another dev could 'get started' with my api on their own: